Audio: Vintage and modern

 – You will need two ST-70 amps for stereo.

-– The channels need to be closely matched for gain and freq response.
+– The channels need to be closely matched for gain and freq response, not always the case with old tube amps.

 – You must invert the phase of 1 channel.
 (That’s 180 degrees out of phase if you’re following along at home.)

 To play with this, hook a 8 ohm speaker across the 4 ohm taps and drive the inputs with a balanced “pro level” signal.
-Volume trims will let you exactly balance the gains for this trick.
+Volume trims (not included on the original dyna design) will let you exactly balance the gains for this trick.
 I’m doing this for my center channel amp in my home theater setup, it sounds amazing.

 And now, on to the next thing!